 display problems can try clicking on your e-mail "view" tab, and choose the next smallest text size.

-is a monthly bulletin board of natural history
+is a monthly bulletin board of natural history activity in the

-region, a mixed transitional forest upland of gentle hills, rivers, streams,
+transitional forest upland of gentle hills, rivers, streams, and lakes located

 Hillsborough counties.
 Covering approximately 800 square miles, it ranges in general elevation from 400 to 1200 feet

 exceed 1400 feet, the highest of which,

 "In every walk with nature one receives far more than he seeks." ......
 John Muir